Modi win engenders hopes for India's sluggish economy

 NEW DELHI India's economy probably showed few signs of recovery in the March quarter, but Narendra Modi's thumping victory in the recent general election has raised hopes of an investment-led turnaround in the coming quarters.

-If the forecast materialises, it would mark a second straight fiscal year of sub-5 percent growth - the worst slowdown in more than a quarter of a century.
+If the forecast materializes, it would mark a second straight fiscal year of sub-5 percent growth - the worst slowdown in more than a quarter of a century.

 Modi won India's first outright parliamentary majority in three decades with a pledge to boost growth and create jobs, raising hopes among investors for a turnaround led by spending on infrastructure.